Peace support operations

 • protect our economic and trade interests.

-In an increasingly connected and complex world, in which terrorism is a major security threat, conflicts on the ‘other side of the world’ are now more relevant to our own security.
+In today’s increasingly connected and complex world, we have seen an increasing number of challenges to international rules, the emergence of strategic competition, and major conflict in Europe and the Middle East.
+Terrorism also continues to be a global security threat.
+Conflicts on the ‘other side of the world’ are now more relevant to our own security.
 We need to be part of international peace support operations not just to help others, but to protect ourselves.

 Before engaging in a peace support operations, New Zealand considers the: